Join the Ukrainska Pravda community on Patreon to support journalism without limits!

 "The innovative strength and the fighting spirit of the Ukrainian people are an inspiration to us.
 We are grateful to be able to support Ukraine with the resources at our disposal," Rheinmetall tweeted.

-The discussion then turned to Ukrainian defence companies Fire Point and Skyfall, which Papperger described as "housewives with 3D printers".
+The discussion then turned to the Ukrainian defence companies Fire Point and Skyfall, which Papperger described as "housewives with 3D printers".

 "It's Ukrainian housewives.
-They have 3-D printers in the kitchen and they produce parts for drones.
+They have 3D printers in the kitchen and they produce parts for drones.
 This is not innovation," he said.

 Background: